azavea/azavea-branding-guide/_pages/identity/open-source.md

 %}

 ### Tagline
+{% include copy-paste.html
-> An open source software toolkit based on Apache Spark that supports fast geospatial data processing by distributing tasks across computer clusters.
+  description = "An open source software toolkit based on Apache Spark that supports fast geospatial data processing by distributing tasks across computer clusters."
+%}

 ## Raster Vision
 “Raster Vision” should always be written in upper camel case.
 View the [Raster Vision Github repo](https://github.com/azavea/raster-vision) for more information about the project.

 ### Tagline
+{% include copy-paste.html
-> Deep learning for aerial and satellite imagery.
+  description = "Deep learning for aerial and satellite imagery."
+%}

 ## OpenDataPhilly
 “OpenDataPhilly” should always be written in upper camel case.
 View the [OpenDataPhilly website](https://www.opendataphilly.org/) for more information about the catalog.